smartdevicelink/sdl_evolution/proposals/NNNN-Add-a-mechanism-to-exclude-route-guidance-between-embedded-navigation-and-SDL-navigation.md

 ## Impact on existing code

-The addition of a new RPC has the following effects:
+The addition of a new RPC affects the following platforms:
 - Core
 - HMI
 - iOS